 As with 401Ks, as an employee you typically contribute a specified fixed dollar amount or a percentage of your salary from every paycheck via payroll deduction.
 Therefore, your company may not have provisions for you to contribute to your SIMPLE IRA outside of payroll deductions.
 One option would be to contact your human resources department and request that your contributions between Jan.
 1 and April 15 be designated as prior-year contributions instead of current-year for the entire period or until you reach the maximum contribution for that year.

 SIMPLE IRA Contribution Maximums

 A number of companies pay out bonuses for the prior calendar year between January and March.
 If you receive bonuses or commissions between Jan.
 1 and April 15, you may be able to contribute a portion of those amounts to your SIMPLE IRA for the prior year.
-The maximum amount you can contribute to a SIMPLE IRA as an employee is $11,500 for 2012 if you are age 49 and under and $14,000 if age 50 or more.
-For 2013, the maximum increases to $12,000 for under age 50 and $14,500 for 50 or older.
+The maximum amount you can contribute to a SIMPLE IRA as an employee is $13,000 for 2019 if you are age 49 and under.
+Individuals aged 50 and older can make an additional catch-up contribution of $3,000.

 Tiffany C. Wright has been writing since 2007.
 She is a business owner, interim CEO and author of "Solving the Capital Equation: Financing Solutions for Small Businesses."
 Wright has helped companies obtain more than $31 million in financing.
 She holds a master's degree in finance and entrepreneurial management from the Wharton School of the University of Pennsylvania.